Tire Blowouts vs. Tread Separations – Know the Difference (Part III)

 In conclusion, tire blowouts create some drag, pull and loss of control which can result in on road collision or rollovers, but a tread separation event has even a higher degree of vehicle instability, and is more likely the result of a manufacturing or design defect.

-As Miami product liability lawyers who have handled a multitude of tire defect cases and motor vehicle crashes, it is essential to understand the mechanics and dynamics of any crash, especially those which are initiated by the failure of a component part of a motor vehicle such as a tire.
+As personal injury attorneys who have handled a multitude of tire defect cases in Florida and motor vehicle crashes, it is essential to understand the mechanics and dynamics of any crash, especially those which are initiated by the failure of a component part of a motor vehicle such as a tire.